 Face it.
 Broccoli is magically nutritious.
 You know you should be eating it on the reg.
 And if you’re lucky enough to enjoy the slightly bitter taste, you are probably looking for ways to add this health bomb to your plate.
-Here are just a few of the nutrients you’ll get from eating broccoli:

 - vitamin C – makes your skin glow

 - vitamin A – fights free radical damage and maintains healthy vision

 - folate – an essential B vitamin crucial during pregnancy

 - potassium – a mineral that keeps the heart, kidneys, and other organs working normally

 - fiber – can help lower cholesterol and help maintain a healthy weight